CMBAgents/cmbagent/README.md

 pip install --upgrade openai
 ```

-(This is due to TensorFlow compatibility issues in Cosmopower that need to be fixed eventually.)
+(This is due to TensorFlow compatibility issues with Cosmopower.)

 ## Structure